sl-solution/InMemoryDatasets.jl/README.md

  ```

- The border values can be controled by supplying `border` option.
-When it is set to `:missing` for the `:backward` direction the value below the smallest value will be set to `missing`, and for the `:forward` direction the value above the largest value will be set to `missing`.
+ When `border` is set to `:missing` for the `:backward` direction the value below the smallest value will be set to `missing`, and for the `:forward` direction the value above the largest value will be set to `missing`.

  ```julia
  julia> closejoin(trades, quotes, on = [:ticker, :time], border = :missing)